icure/medtech-docs/sdks/how-to/how-to-manage-notifications.md

 :::note

-To perform the following operations, we suppose you have at least a Patient and a Healthcare Professional in your database.
+To perform the following operations, we suppose you have at least a Patient and a {{Hcp}} in your database.

 :::

-In the following example, a Patient creates a Notification for a Healthcare Professional communicating that they have a new key and need access to their data.
+In the following example, a Patient creates a Notification for a {{Hcp}} communicating that they have a new key and need access to their data.

 <!-- file://code-samples/{{sdk}}/how-to/manage-notifications/index.mts snippet:create a notification as patient-->